 Figure 2 Bootstrap

-EDITOR’S NOTE: Change SIM to Smart Card in Figure 2.

 EDITOR’S NOTE: Need to update figure

 Figure 3 shows the logical operation model for interface “Device Management and Service Enablement”.
 For this interface, the operations are downlink and consist of “Read”, “Create”, “Delete”, “Write” and “Execute”.
 These operations are used to interact with the Resources, Objects and Object Instances of the LWM2M Client.
 Read is used to read the current value of one or more Resources, Write is used to update the value of one or more Resources, and Execute is used to initiate an action defined by a Resource.
 Create and Delete are use to create or delete Object Instances.